wez/govee2mqtt/docs/FAQ.md

 ## This device should be available via the LAN API, but didn't respond to probing yet

 Look at [this page](LAN.md) for more details on the LAN API and things you can try.

+## "devices not belong you" error in logs

+This error appears to be returned from Govee when trying to use the Platform API with devices that are BLE-only and have no WiFi support.
+Please file an issue about this so that we can add an entry to the quirks database.